Khant-SoDOpe/E-Commerce-API/README.md

 # E-Commerce API

 This project is a FastAPI-based backend for an e-commerce platform.
-It includes user authentication, product and category management, email notifications, and database integration.
+It includes user authentication, product and category management, admin management, email notifications, and database integration.

 ---